 Quick Comparison Table

-We’ve been providing hosting from UK data centres for over 20 years.
-We’re not the flashiest brand, and we don’t spend millions on TV ads — which is exactly how we’re able to offer genuinely good hosting at fair prices without the bait-and-switch pricing you see elsewhere.
+We have been providing hosting from UK data centres for over 20 years.
+We are not the flashiest brand and we do not spend millions on TV ads.
+That is precisely why we can offer genuinely good hosting at fair prices without the bait-and-switch renewal pricing you see elsewhere.

 Our Pricing

-The annual pricing works out to just £4.17/mo on the QuickStart plan, and crucially, it renews at the same price.
+Annual pricing works out to just £3.99/mo on the QuickStart plan, and crucially, it renews at the same price.
 No nasty surprises in year two.

 What’s Included on Every Plan